 Since HP announced yesterday that it would contribute WebOS to the open source community, there’s been a lot of uncertainty as to its future.
 Of course, it’s nice to have another open source platform, and yes, WebOS hasn’t been killed off, so that’s the good news; what this means for the platform, developers, and, ultimately, consumers, however, is another question altogether.
 Just making WebOS open source doesn’t necessarily stop it from fading into irrelevance.

-Posted December 1, 2011 By: Russell Holly
+Posted December 1, 2011 at 08:00 am by Russell Holly

 There isn’t a sadder story in the mobile world than that of WebOS.
 It had such potential as a platform.
 Multitasking was pretty good, the modders and hackers really took a liking to how much you could play with it, and it really seemed like it had a pretty bright future ahead of it.
 Unfortunately, it suffered from a sever case of really awful hardware.
 With the exception of the Touchpad (which has a forum on XDA), which was sadly too late to save the platform, all of the hardware that ran WebOS was inadequate.
 Having already suffered the blow of being sold to HP, the platform seemed like it was on its was out after the TouchPad failed.
 With the livelihood of over 600 employees, not to mention my desire to have a fourth . . .
 READ ON »